DBCDK/hejmdal/docs/configuration.md

 * `birthYear`: Extracted from CPR-number if possible
 * `gender`: Extracted from CPR-number if possible
 * `authenticatedToken`: oAuth2 authenticated token, can be used for requests to openplatform.dbc.dk as an authenticated user"
+* `blocked`: Boolean.
+True if user is blocked at the login library
+* `userPrivilege`: Array of userPrivileges from the login library

 ## display